phalpern/WG21-halpern/task_region_proposal-r2.md

 argued that the presence of a `task_region_handle&` argument to a function is sufficient notice for both the compiler and the programmer to recognize that the called function might spawn children and return with them still running.
-Indeed, there seems to be little reasont to pass a `task_region_handle` to a called function except to allow exactly this usage.
+Indeed, there seems to be little reason to pass a `task_region_handle` to a called function except to allow exactly this usage.

-We previously concidered adding an `unjoined_children` decoration, similar to the `thread_switching` keyword described above.
+We previously considered adding an `unjoined_children` decoration, similar to the `thread_switching` keyword described above.
 This decoration would be automatically inherited by lambda functions, so that common cases would not require the use of this keyword.
 This idea is explored in more detail in the